leetschau/vem/README.md

   plus plugins for  for specific languages, such as Python, Haskell, etc. Turn vim in IDE-like tools.

-Only for Linux and neovim by now, while easy to make it compatible with vim and Windows.
+Only for Linux by now, while easy to make it compatible with Windows.

+## Features

+* Zero dependencies: copy a stand-alone binary and some profiles, then change vim into any style you like.

 ## Installation